 The City Parks Alliance encourages greater involvement and investment in our nation’s city parks.
 It works to see city parks more fully recognized and valued for the role they play in building stronger, healthier and more livable cities.
 The non-profit organization fosters interest in, and support for, these dynamic public institutions through partnerships, network building, information sharing and advocacy.
 Its members include public agencies, park departments, park advocacy groups, corporations and individuals.

-Staff of both organzations will be posting to the site, with major contributions by Ryan Donahue (site editor) of The Trust for Public Land’s Center for City Park Excellence and Angelina Horn of the City Parks Alliance.
+Staff of both organizations will be posting to the site, with major contributions by Abby Martin of The Trust for Public Land’s Center for City Park Excellence and Angelina Horn of the City Parks Alliance.
 If you have comments or tips to share with City Parks Blog please feel free to contact us.